 - 1.4 Identification of Company Strategies.
 The strategies of Home Depot and Lowe's are marked more by their similarities than by their differences.
 Both firms sell to the do-it-yourself homeowner and the professional builder, plumber, or electrician at competitively low prices.
 Their in-store product offerings are similar, roughly evenly split between building materials, electrical and plumbing supplies, hardware, paint, and floor coverings.
 Their store sizes are approximately the same.
 Both use sales personnel with expertise in a particular home improvement area to offer advice to customers.
 Both rely on third-party credit cards for a large portion of their sales to customers.
-Home Depot is slightly less than twice the size of Lowe's in terms of number of stores.
-Home Depot's stores span the United States, whereas Lowe's tends to locate in the eastern United States.
-However, Lowe's is expanding westward. - 1.5 Researching the FASB Website.
+They are similar in size in terms of number of stores, which are located primarily throughout North America. - 1.5 Researching the FASB Website.
 The answer will change over time as the FASB updates its activities.
 The purpose of the exercise is to familiarize students with the FASB website and the kinds of information they can find there. - 1.6 Researching the IASB Website.
 The answer will change over time as the IASB updates its activities.
 The purpose of the exercise is to familiarize students with the IASB website and the kinds of information they can find there.